Romania - Country Commercial Guide

 While Romania has an abundance of rich soil, the predominance of subsistence farming means that the country has a minimal amount of arable land per holding.
 Some small commercial farms are realizing that they can increase profitability by voluntarily forming associations to aggregate production and marketing.
 Relatively few large farms coexist with many small ones, which influences the competitiveness of Romanian agriculture.

 Discounted land prices, good-quality soil, low labor costs, and the potential for increasing productivity gains are attractive opportunities for foreign investors.
-These offer opportunities for silos, agricultural machinery, irrigation equipment, clean energy (solar & wind farming technologies), greenhouses, and agricultural inputs such as fertilizers and feed supplements.
+These offer opportunities for silos, agricultural machinery, irrigation equipment, clean energy (solar and wind farming technologies), greenhouses, and agricultural inputs such as fertilizers and feed supplements.

 Irrigation Technology & Equipment